magento/devdocs/.github/CONTRIBUTING.md

     **We will close your pull request if you do not respond to feedback in two weeks.**

 **Note:** If you have not signed the [Adobe Contributor License Agreement](https://opensource.adobe.com/cla.html), the pull request provides a link.
-You must sign the the CLA before can accept your contribution.
+You must sign the CLA before we can accept your contribution.

 ## Contribution guidelines